kalutheo/elm-snapshot-tests/README.md

 ## Why ?

-[Snapshot Testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) is a technic used in frontend development for visual regression and graphical UI Testing.
-It has been democratized by [Jest](https://facebook.github.io/jest/) and it is a powerful way to unit test your code with very few efforts.
+[Snapshot Testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) is a technique used in frontend development for visual regression and graphical UI Testing.
+It has been democratized by [Jest](https://facebook.github.io/jest/) and it is a powerful way to unit test your code with very little effort.

 As jest documention states :

 > snapshots can capture any serializable value and should be used anytime the goal is testing whether the output is correct

-The Elm Update function of a program seems to be a great candidate for Snapshot Testing !
+The Elm `update` function of a program seems to be a great candidate for Snapshot Testing!

-This library primary goal is to bring Snapshot Testing to Elm and facilitate business logic testing.
+This library's primary goal is to bring Snapshot Testing to Elm and facilitate business logic testing.

 Before :